ONSdigital/dp-census-atlas/README.md

 7. the frontend code is deployed
 8. at the configured time, Zebedee sends a signal to the Download Service to publish the collection
 9. the `content.json` becomes visible to anyone who loads or refreshes the app

-### Thoughts

-- if we can make the `content.json` first, knowing the category codes, this would be ideal -- the script could then upload this along with the data
-- where to put the `geo` API (it could just be repeated per-collection, or could be hosted once, elsewhere, if we're sure is stable)
-- the Script will need rewriting as we get first access to real data in Cantabula -- it could be done before that, though, as there is an example Cantubula instance?

-### Next steps

-- use the DP Upload client in our magic Script instead of writing output locally
-- use the DP Download Service URLs in the front end

-### Questions for DP

-- mime types - file extension? set?
-- caching - we want to cache - it was unknown whether Download Service would be behind Cloudfront or what HTTP caching would be enabled
-- CORS - doens't look like we need to host `.js`, but...
-- there is no autoscaling on the Download Service -- it's a long-running server in a single instance
-- will it be live and tested before the univariate census release?

-### Notes from PM

-- files must be smaller than 50GB (no probs)
-- lots of small files is fine (good for our use case)
-- there's an HTTP API, but Go library ("upload client") easier to use, and handles chunking
-- we supply the `path` and the `filename`, so we can add the Collection ID to the path e.g.
-  - path: `atlas/0000000004/data/msoa/1-23-456` // let's use `atlas` as our "namespace"
-  - filename: `QS12345.csv`

 ## Contributing